-All the other categories are moving along pretty nicely, w/ the exception of my stupid car situation :(
+All the other categories in my net worth calculation are moving along pretty nicely, w/ the exception of my stupid car situation :(

 Value down almost $1,000??
 COME ON. i hate cars. seriously, every month it’s gone down like $1k, and i’m only paying off $300+ of the principal per month. i keep saying i may sell the car, but now i actually LOVE IT! ha ha… whatever, i’m too much in a good mood to get into this right now. we’ll deal later.

 Here’s it all played out last month (Mar):

 Cash Savings: Definitely a nice little jump. i’m putting my savings bonds in this category for now (prob. will create it’s own section later), so $200 of this increase is related to finding out how much they’re now worth.
 Yay! the additional $272 were from savings of going under budget :)

 Roth IRA: Haven’t added any additional funds in months, so i’ll take an increase in earnings any day!
 Keep doing your thing mutual funds ;)

 401k: Not impressive at all.
 Granted, it could def. be a billion times worse w/ the way the market is these days, BUT still.
 I mean, i’m contributing 19% of my paycheck twice a month.
 At least i have something to look forward too – once all is back to normal, i should see $4k increases each month (not including ups and downs in the market)!
 Y-U-M.

 Condo Investment: Still creeping along nicely.
 I like helping family out.